-As an Executive Psychologist I work with CEOs, successful entrepreneurs, business founders and non-executive directors.
+As an Executive Psychologist I work with CEOs, successful entrepreneurs, business founders, multi-millionaires and non-executive directors.
 They are bosses and leaders of businesses.
 Busy people with important jobs.

 So why do they choose to leave their plush offices and travel to my coaching room in Monkstown, County Dublin?

 And why is it so important that they do?

 It’s because – like most of us – what they need more than anything is headspace.
 They need time for quality thinking.
 For perspective.
 To get real clarity.

 The reality is that if you are in the same type of environment, you’ll get the same type of thinking.
 Like the saying goes – if you keep doing what you’ve always done, you’ll keep getting what you’ve always got.

 And that’s not to knock a certain type of thinking.
 Having meetings.
 Making decisions.
 Managing the day-to-day of running a business or businesses.
 Looking at new opportunities.
 It’s important.
 It’s part of the role of any leader and especially the CEO or the boss.